JoshuaEnglish/python-opc/README.rst

 python-opc
 ##########

-VERSION: 0.0.1d (first development release)
+VERSION: 0.0.2d (first development release)

-STATUS (as of October 20 2013)
+STATUS (as of October 27 2014)
 ==============================

-First development release.
-Under active development.
+This is just a fork, see original: https://github.com/python-openxml/python-opc

+Added support to read xml resources that are stored as broken pieces:
+SomeResource.xml/[0].piece
+SomeResource.xml/[1].piece
+SomeResource.xml/[2].last.piece

 WARNING:`spike` branch is SUBJECT TO FULL REBASING at any time.
 You probably don't want to base a pull request on it without asking first.